Julie Herrmann, Steering Committee Chair

 Upon relocating back to Ohio, April began a career working with youth who were court involved and at risk of expulsion in the public school system’s Alternative Learning Centers.
 At the end of the contract with the schools April was recruited under the Global War on Terror Act for a position as the Administrative Outreach and Care Coordinator at the Mental Health Unit at Wright Patterson AFB.

 Director of Student Services, Northwest Local School District

 Dustin is the administrator in charge of student services at Northwest Local School District.
 Prior to his current position, he was the principal at White Oak Middle School for just about five years.
 In the time before his principalship began, for five years he was an assistant principal at Colerain High School and for five years before that, he served as a teacher, wrestling and track coach for CHS as well.
 He resides in the NWLSD with his wife Jo and their five children, Christian, Grace, Simon, Lila, and Isaac.
 He brings extensive knowledge and understanding of the school organization change process, trauma-informed programming, and Restorative Practices to the leadership team.

 Over his 31 years as CEO of Beech Acres Parenting Center, Jim Mason has led the former General Protestant Orphan Home through its evolution from a 19th century orphanage to the 21st century parenting center it is today.
 Each of several transformations under his stewardship had the effect of deepening and expanding its mission, while shifting the approach from fixing children’s deficits to building on their strengths.

-Anita Shah, MD
+Anita Shah, DO MPH